 Judges across Minnesota have great discretion in awarding spousal maintenance, and the decision whether to award spousal maintenance is permissive.
 A detailed vocational assessment of the spouse requesting spousal maintenance has become much more likely as a result of the 2011 Minnesota Court Of Appeals decision in Passolt v.
 Passolt.

 Located in the historic Linden Hills neighborhood of Minneapolis, Lake Harriet Law Office Attorneys Randall A. Smith and Amber C. Bretl provide outstanding legal representation exclusively in the areas of Divorce and Family Law.
 We work with many clients in spousal maintenance cases, and our financial acumen in spousal maintenance cases is exceptional.

 In cases where Spousal Maintenance is an issue, the first step is to convince a Judge that there are grounds to award Spousal Maintenance (which requires substantial financial acumen and analysis and may also require the use of an expert, such as a CPA, Actuary, CFP or related Financial professional.

 There are two grounds for an award of Spousal Maintenance:

 - Spousal maintenance can be awarded if there are insufficient assets to support a party at the marital standard of living.

 - Spousal maintenance can be awarded if a spouse is not self-supporting.

-A third factor that can also apply is whether the spouse seeking maintenance is the custodian of a minor child whose circumstances make it appropriate that the spouse not work outside of the home.
+A third factor (which tends to be less frequent) that can also apply is whether the spouse seeking maintenance is the custodian of a minor child whose circumstances make it appropriate that the spouse not work outside of the home.